thingsboard/thingsboard.github.io/docs/samples/dusun/DSGW-210_Edge_computing_gateway.md

 ## Integration method

 ### Block 1 ThingsBoard configuration
-Steps of configuration in the thingsboard is shown below, here it takes the sample server in the thingsboard.cloud as an example
+Steps of configuration in the ThingsBoard is shown below, here it takes the sample server in the ThingsBoard.cloud as an example

-* [Step 1.1] Register and log in https://thingsboard.cloud/signup
+* [Step 1.1] Register and log in [ThingsBoard PE](https://thingsboard.cloud/signup)

  <img src="/images/samples/dusun/2.png">